Usage#

 1. ABM (Agent-Based Model): Individual-level simulation with stochastic agents

-2. Biweekly Compartmental Model: Population-level SEIR dynamics with 2-week timesteps
+2. Biweekly Compartmental Model: Population-level SIR dynamics with 2-week timesteps

 3. Compartmental Model: Population-level SEIR dynamics with daily timesteps